SIP Trunks – Voice calls over the Internet

-The reason you can’t make more than 2 calls at a time is because your SIP line doesn’t have enough channels open on it.
-To solve this issue, you need to talk to your SIP provider and get them to open up more than just those 2 channels, SIP lines can technically have unlimited amount of channels on 1 phone line but it all depends on how fast your internet connection is.
+The reason you can’t make more than 2 calls at a time is that your SIP line doesn’t have enough channels open on it.
+To solve this issue, you need to talk to your SIP provider and get them to open up more than just those 2 channels, SIP lines can technically have an unlimited amount of channels on 1 phone line but it all depends on how fast your internet connection is.

 We are an international company can we have phones located overseas with the same main number?

 Yes, that’s the beauty of SIP lines and SIP phones, you can go anywhere in the world as long as you have a good internet connection and you can connect your SIP phone into the internet you can make and take phone calls like you were still in Australia with the exact same phone number.

 Can I keep my old PSTN or ISDN phone number when I move to SIP Trunks?

 Yes, you can.
 When you move to SIP Trunks you can port your old phone numbers over to SIP.
 This process can take up to a couple of weeks.
 So everything needs to be organised we can organise all this for you if need be.